Skip to main content

 2. React version pattern: Use refs in React 18, JSX props in React 19

-4. Never inline objects: Avoid creating new object references on every render
+4. Avoid inline objects: Creating new object references on every render forces unnecessary deep comparisons

 Both React 18 and React 19 work excellently with Primer SDK components when these patterns are followed.
-React 19 simply reduces boilerplate while maintaining the same stability requirements.
+React 19 simply reduces boilerplate while maintaining the same performance optimization recommendations.